What does health insurance cover?

 What are Bupa's health insurance benefits?

-Bupa private medical insurance is designed to suit your health and wellbeing needs, and you can expect all of this and more:
+Bupa private medical insurance is designed to suit your health and wellbeing needs.
+You'll be covered for all these conditions, and more:

 - Mental health